The Intricate Bond: Nails And Fingers Connection Explored

 nailicy

 The nail is firmly attached to the nail bed beneath it.
-The nail and nail bed separate at the tip of the finger, where the end of the nail sticks out.
-This allows us to use our nails as tools, for example for scratching.
-The nails are also an important part of the sense of touch.
-The nail is framed by the lateral nail folds on the left and right side of it.
-The skin bordering the lower end of the nail is called the proximal nail fold.
-A thin layer of skin, known as the cuticle, grows over the nail there.
+The nail and nail bed separate at the tip of the finger or toe, where the end of the nail sticks out.
+This separation allows us to use our nails as tools, for example, for scratching.
+The nails are also an important part of our sense of touch.

 Frequently asked questions